Circle of Service Logo

 Individual Giving

-The challenge grant prompted our Board of Directors to review and update their 2010-2011 fundraising plan.
+The challenge grant prompted our Board of Directors to review and update their 2011-2012 fundraising plan.
 Their primary goal for the year was to increase individual annual giving, since this was an area that traditionally hadn’t received as much attention as grants and special events.
 As an initial step, we asked Board members to make their own “stretch” gifts to serve as role models to others who were solicited later.
 All Board members contributed to the annual appeal, and several increased their gift by 20%.
 We also used the match as an incentive to encourage friends of our organization to contribute for the first time – or, in the case of past donors, we asked them to increase their gift through a separate, personalized letter.
-We posted information about the matching grant on our website and on our Facebook page, and we included it as a call to action in our year-end solicitation, which was mailed in late November 2010.
-In the meantime, we featured information about the matching grant in our new email newsletter, along with a link to “donate now.”
-In addition to publicizing the challenge grant, we also sent two solicitations this year.
-This increased the cost of our annual appeal, but given the results, it was well worth it.
-We particularly emphasized the challenge grant in the second mailing, which was timed to arrive in homes just after Thanksgiving.
-The challenge grant gave urgency to our call to action and provided extra motivation for year-end giving.
-It was tremendously helpful to us in achieving our goals for the year!
+We posted information about the matching grant on our website and on our Facebook page, and we included it as a call to action in our year-end solicitation, which was mailed in late November 2011.

 Annual Appeal

 We started by creating a list of all past donors from our donor database, including those donations from our Board of Directors, Auxiliary Board members, and current and past staff members.
 We then reached out to each of our board members individually, requesting that they look over the list and make any changes and add new or prospective donors.
 We created both an email campaign and a direct mail Annual Appeal brochure with programmatic updates and request for support.
-In the direct mailer, we encouraged all board members and staff to write a personalized note on each card to donors asking them to make a contribution for 2011.
+In the direct mailer, we encouraged all board members and staff to write a personalized note on each card to donors asking them to make a contribution for 2012.
 Using the different platforms for correspondence was beneficial because it provided donors the option to donate online via credit card, while also still giving the option of direct mail contributions.
-By utilizing both of these tactics, as well as personalizing as much of our correspondence as possible, we saw a significant influx in donations this year, both from new donors and existing donors, increasing donations by 45%.
-Further, we were able to intentionally track which types of donors gave in which ways, allowing us to reduce the volume of direct mail sent out moving forward.
-The one difficulty we faced was capturing the most current contact information for our donor database, as a small portion of our donor’s information was outdated.
-Next year we will begin preparing our materials sooner so that we have more lead time to update our donor listings and reach out to board members and major donors.

 Lapsed Donors